karstenw/geosLib/README.md

 ### Summary

-+ Send CBM CVT files to CBMConvertFile and  DiskImages to DiskImage.
++ Send CBM-CVT files to CBMConvertFile and  cbm disk image files (.d64, .d81) to DiskImage.
 Look at geosFiletypeScanner's usage of geosLib.getCompressedFile() on how to handle gzip and zip files.

 + IOW: get your geos file into a VLIRFile structure.
 The name is misleading since SEQ files go there too.
 That's what any of the conversion functions in geosLib expect.